 - Traditional Atlantic Salmon flies § Bombers or other waking dry flies (natural deer hair, black&green on #4-8 hooks), for use drifted or with a Portland hitch

-- Include 1 to 2 inch tube flies if you have them, as tubes can be effective on the Rio Grande.
+- Include 1 to 2-inch tube flies if you have them, as tubes can be effective on the Rio Grande.
 Also, take any large dark trout or salmon fly in which you have confidence.
 Fishing a fly that has worked for you in the past, and in which you have confidence in is half the battle.

 Note: Larger streamers should be weighted and tied on heavy hooks with good gapes.
 Treble & Double hooks are not allowed on the Rio Grande.

-At Nervous Waters, our goal is to deliver a true taste of Argentina.
 Our kitchens come to life through the use of fresh and regionally representative meats and products.
 By combining these elements, we create delicious flavors and varied textures that harbor hidden stories and share dining traditions with each plate.
 We have curated a top-notch team of experienced Argentine and international chefs, trained in both classic and avant-garde culinary techniques at each of our lodges.

 Each meal is prepared with an artisan’s touch and influenced by the earthiness of the surrounding landscape.
 Sustainability is at the heart of our cuisine and a true connection to nature runs through every dish.
 To top it off, our guests enjoy each meal in our beautifully designed lodge dining rooms and outdoor lunch experiences.
 Chefs prepare every dish from scratch to be served at a minute’s notice.
 Freshness is paramount and perfecting the flavor is our key to success.